baggepinnen/ControlSystemIdentification.jl/docs/src/index.md

 Y(z) = \dfrac{B(z)}{A(z)}U(z)
 ```

+This package is implemented in the free and open-source programming language [Julia](https://julialang.org/).

 If you are new to this package, start your journey through the documentation by learning about [Identification data](@ref).
 Examples are provided in the Examples section and in the form of jupyter notebooks [here](
 https://github.com/JuliaControl/ControlExamples.jl).
 An introductory video is available below (system identification example starts around 55 minutes)